 Criteria for acceptance will be appropriateness to the field of the journal Scope and Aims, taking into account the merit of the contents and presentation.
 The manuscript should be concise and should conform to professional standards of English usage and grammar.
 Manuscripts are received with the understanding that they have not been previously published, are not being submitted for publication elsewhere, and that if the work received an official sponsorship, it has been duly released for publication.
-Submissions are referred, and authors will usually be notified within 6 to 8 weeks.
+Submissions are preferred to, and authors will usually be notified within 6 to 8 weeks.
 Unless specifically requested, manuscripts and illustrations will not be returned.

 The submitted paper shall have a minimum of 12 pages and shall not exceed 16 pages (28 lines per page, 66 characters per line).
 In case the submitted material has been published elsewhere, the content of the paper submitted for publication in this Journal may not exceed 40% of the material originally published elsewhere